fbgoode/MySite/README.md

 <tr>
 <td>

-**Fbaez.com** is a personal website that shows both the author's main personal & professional life events.
-The events are presented along a timeline in a visual way assisted by **animated transitions**.
-It also includes a simple Contact section.
+**Fbaez.com** is my personal website, where you can find out about me through my most important life events.
+The events are presented along a timeline with animated transitions.

-The website was built with Vue, Nuxt and <a href="#dependencies">a couple libraries</a>.
-It works in any modern browser, including mobile.
+The website was originally a static html+css+js site.
+I turned it into a simple Nuxt/Vue3 project to be able to divide it into reusable components and make it easier to update its content.

 </td>
 </tr>